 This movement of deities from Vrindavana to Amer/ Jaipur was precautionary as the Kachhava rulers of Jaipur were followers of Lord Krishna; Govind Dev Ji temple was built by their forefathers.
 In part, it was also to save the Hindu religion.

-A final round of shifting of Lord Govind Dev Ji’ s idol took place from Kanak Vrindavan Ghati to Jai Niwas garden, near Jaipur City Palace around 1716-1720 AD.
+A final round of shifting of Lord Govind Dev Ji’s idol took place from Kanak Vrindavan Ghati to Jai Niwas garden, near Jaipur City Palace around 1716-1720 AD.
 The new site later came to be known as Govind Dev Ji temple.
-Hence on the relationship of Lord Govind Devji with Kachhava rulers changed to the one of the family deity.
+Hence the relationship of Lord Govind Devji with Kachhava rulers changed to a family deity.
 Here is a picture of Govind Devji Temple in Jaipur.

 After moving Lord Govind Devji to new temple premises at Jai Niwas in Jaipur, the Kanak Vrindavan Garden complex fell into oversight, neglect, and disrepair.
 This situation prevailed for years until it was renovated by the Hindustan Charitable Trust, a few years ago.

 Kanak Vrindavan complex consists of two temples.
 Natwar Ji temple is supposed to be built by Maharaja Sawai Jai Singh II’s sister – Amar Kanwar in 1707 AD.
 Lord Govind Dev Ji deity was established in Radha Madhav Temple before moving it to Govind Devji temple in Jaipur.

 Natwarji Temple at Kanak Vrindavan Garden in a monochrome picture.